Angelista-Enterprise/moneves/scripts/README.md

 # Database Seed Scripts

-This directory contains scripts for seeding the Moneves database with test data.
+This directory contains scripts for seeding the Claru database with test data.

 ## Comprehensive Seed Script